yvesdebeer/vuejs-shopping-cart/README.md

 which will expose an API for us to call and which will communicate with IBM "App ID".
 NodeJS uses 'openid-client'-package for oauth communication.
 The Vue.js application invokes a ‘login’ endpoint of this service.
 The authentication service triggers the OAuth dance and returns the tokens to the web application.
-After successful logins the Vue.js web application retrieves the access token and stores it together with the user name and email address in the Vuex store.
+After successful login the Vue.js web application retrieves the access token and stores it together with the user name and email address in the Vuex store.

 **Create a new node.js application in a directory/folder outside your shopping cart application/folder**